katsu-tanaka/katsu-tanaka.github.io/index_e.md

   This website is opened (tentative).

 - **2023/07/13**
   I gave a seminar at Group of Assoc.
-Prof. Yusuke Nomura, Keio University.
+Prof. Yusuke Nomura at Keio University.
 Thank you very much!
   Title: "Theoretical calculation of tunneling magnetoresistance effect with antiferromagnetic metal"

 - **2023/06/27**